jbiatek/BSGRulebook/dynamic.md

 To setup for Allies for All Seasons, just before starting the game:

-- Remove all “disaster” tokens from the game.
+- Remove all “disaster” tokens from the game (the ones that show a blood splatter).
 The remaining Trauma tokens should be randomized facedown into a pile near the board.
 - Draw and place Ally cards and their respective tokens until 3 are placed on the board.
 If an Ally is a duplicate of an existing player's character, remove it from the game and re-draw.
 - Each player draws 4 Trauma tokens, and contributes 1 to create the Mood Pool.